Key Topics for C++ Projects

 9. Text Editor

-This project creates a simple text editor in C++ that allows users to create, edit, save, and open text files.
-It includes basic functionalities like inserting, deleting, and searching text, with an option for file handling to save progress.
-A more advanced version can include syntax highlighting and undo/redo features.
+Implement a simple C++ project text editor that lets users to create, edit, save, and open text files.
+It has basic functionality for inserting, deleting, and searching text, with an option to handle files to save work.
+A more advanced implementation can be expanded to include things like syntax highlighting and concurrency for undo/redo functionality.

 Time Required: 6–8 hours